Guadixx/Guadixx/README.md

  📫  You can contact me at guadadoud@gmail.com

- 🧉  On my free time you can find me doing anything art related like music, painting, collages or watching movies, and last but not least always drinking mate.
+ 🧉  On my free time you can find me doing anything art related like music, painting, collages or watching movie.